thinknimble/tn-forms/README.md

   RequiredValidator,
 } from '../src/validators'

-let email:IFormField = new FormField({value:"Init Value", validators:[new RequiredValidator()], name:'email',id:"my-field"}) // if id or name are not provided one will be generated automatically
+let email:IFormField = new FormField({value:"Init Value", validators:[new RequiredValidator()], name:'email',id:"my-field",label:"email label"})
+// if and id or name are not provided one will be generated automatically
+// All fields are optional

 // get the value
 email.value